-According to the latest survey from the Bureau of Labor Statistics, employment of registered nurses is projected to grow 16 percent from 2014 to 2024.
+According to the Bureau of Labor Statistics, employment of registered nurses is projected to grow 16 percent from 2014 to 2024.
 Nurses are in high demand and now, more than ever, is a good time to enter the field and get an advanced degree.

 Nursing Trends and Career Statistics